PhaethonPsychis/gagabank/Cyber-Urban Metaverse.md

 The Cyber-Urban Metaverse is a metaverse that is specifically designed to create a new era of cyber-urban life.
 It is also a group of technologies to create new urban environments that co exist on the cyber space and on a physical geographical location.
 In its final form it is used as a "platform" for managing the public realm in a virtual world and in the city we live as humans

-Cyber-Urban Metaverse is emerging as a new discourse that is creating a new dimension of Cities and Urban development and a new era of cyber-urban life.
-It is a new paradigm that is creating new types of asset classes like digital land and virtual crypto addresses.

 # The Cyber-Urban Metaverse